nighthawkcoders/flask_2025/README.md

 - GitHub link: [flask_2025](https://github.com/nighthawkcoders/flask_2025)
 - The runtime link is published under the About on the GitHub link.
+- `Create a template from this repository` if you plan on making GitHub changes.

 ## The conventional way to get started

 > Quick steps that can be used with MacOS, WSL Ubuntu, or Ubuntu; this uses Python 3.9 or later as a prerequisite.

-- Open a Terminal, clone a project and `cd` into the project directory
+- Open a Terminal, clone a project and `cd` into the project directory.
+Use a `different link` and name for `name` for clone to match your repo.

 ```bash
 mkdir -p ~/nighthawk; cd ~/nighthawk